Harriet Bossnot

-Harriet Bossnot was a social and civic worker, and the first vice president of the Montana Federation of Women's Clubs.
+Harriet Bossnot was an American social and civic worker, and the first vice president of the Montana Federation of Women's Clubs.

 Early life

 Harriet Bossnot was born in La Crosse, Wisconsin, the daughter of E. Markle.

 Career

-She was active social and civic worker.
+She was an active social and civic worker.
 She was the first vice president of the Montana Federation of Women's Clubs and chairman of county organization.
 In 1928 she was elected state president of the Montana Federation of Women's Clubs.

-She was secretary and treasurer of local Library Board and a member of the Havre Woman's Club and Order of the Eastern Star.
+She was secretary and treasurer of local Library Board, and a member of the Havre Woman's Club and Order of the Eastern Star.

-In 1930 she was nominated, with other 8 prominent representatives from all sections of Montana, to a committee to establish an efficient, stable, permanent organization to assist in Montana economic development.
+In 1930 she was nominated, with eight other prominent representatives from all sections of Montana, to a committee to establish an efficient, stable, permanent organization to assist in Montana economic development.

 In 1950 she was nominated for a seat on the board of directors of the Montana Tuberculosis Association.